MatinH2004/BnB-Manager/README.md

 ruby app.rb
 ```

 5. When you open the page, you will be prompted to sign in or sign up for an account.
-Feel free to use this sign on details:
+Feel free to use the following user credential to sign in:
 ```yaml
 developer: letmein
 ```